2001 German Grand Prix: Race

 Häkkinen retired from the Grand Prix with fluid leaking from his left-hand sidepod onto the circuit on lap 15.
 His retirement promoted Räikkonen to sixth.
 By lap 15, Montoya led Ralf Schumacher by 8.3 seconds, who in turn was 3.3 seconds in front ahead of Barrichello, as Ralf Schumacher wad dealing with a brake problem.
 Michael Schumacher was a further 9.2 seconds behind his Ferrari teammate, but was drawing ahead of Coulthard in fifth.
-Barrichello and Panis was the first of the leaders to make a scheduled pit stop on lap 17 and returned to the circut in fifth, behind Coulthard.
+Barrichello and Panis was the first of the leaders to make a scheduled pit stop on lap 17 and returned to the circuit in fifth, behind Coulthard.
 The Ferrari and Williams teams were employing different pit stop strategies – the Ferrari were planning a two stop strategy for Barrichello and one for Michael Schumacher whereas the Williams team were only planning for one stop for both their drivers.
-Räikkonen slowed on track with an driveshaft failure but returned to the pit lane to retire that same lap, while Irvine retired with fuel pressure problems.
+Räikkonen slowed on track with a driveshaft failure but returned to the pit lane to retire that same lap, while Irvine retired with fuel pressure problems.
 Two laps later, Burti lost tenth after spinning and Trulli and Panis passed him.
 Barrichello unsuccessfully attempted to pass Coulthard for fourth on lap 19.

 Montoya continued to pull away from Ralf Schumacher—setting the race's fastest lap of 1:41.808 on lap 20—to maintain the lead after his sole pit stop.
 Barrichello overtook Coulthard for fourth on the outside at the fast right-hand Agip corner that lap.
 Montoya made his pit stop on lap 22.
 However, his pit stop proved problematic: the signal lights at his pit box stopped working, causing the Williams refuller to switch to the fuel rig for Ralf Schumacher due a regulator failure.
 This meant Montoya remained stationary for 20 seconds longer than usual and one-and-a-half times more fuel went into his car.
 Ralf Schumacher took the lead with Michael Schumacher second; Montoya fell to fourth.
-One lap later, Michael Schumacher took his pit stop and exited with a fuel pressure problem that saw him retired at the side of the main straight.
+One lap later, Michael Schumacher took his pit stop and retired at the side of the main straight with a fuel pump pressure problem.
 Burti lost control of his car and was beached in the gravel trap against the tyre barrier at Nordkurve on the following lap.